Volvo owner rewarded with new car after driving 1 million miles in sedan - NewsBreak

 Thirty years, two engines and two transmissions later, the Swedish sedan still runs despite its rust.

 “Never been in any accidents.
-Been hit by my wife three times in my driveway,” said O’Shea.Gas prices hit highest level since 2014 – what’s behind the latest spike
+Been hit by my wife three times in my driveway,” said O’Shea.Download the FOX4 News app on iPhone and Android

 Looking back, O’Shea remembers catching heat for buying the car in the first place.